dtzSiFive/firrtl-spec/spec.md

 ### Input References

-Probe types are generally forwarded up the design hierarchy, being used to reach down into design internals from a higher point.
+Probe references are generally forwarded up the design hierarchy, being used to reach down into design internals from a higher point.
-As a result probe references are most often output ports, but may also be used on input ports internally.
+As a result probe-type references are most often output ports, but may also be used on input ports internally, as described in this section.

 Input probe references are are allowed on internal modules, but they should be used with care: when probe references are resolved they must target a single